Psalm 78/Diagrams/2

 noun: אֵל God

-Adverbial <gloss="by their intentions">
+Adverbial <gloss="in their heart">

 PrepositionalPhrase